Niue: Modern period

-In January 2004 Cyclone Heta hit Niue, killing two people and causing extensive damage to the entire island, including wiping out most of the south of the capital, Alofi.
+In January 2004, Cyclone Heta hit Niue, killing one person and causing extensive damage to the entire island, including wiping out most of the south of the capital, Alofi.

-On March 7, 2020, the International Dark Sky Association announced that Niue had become the first Dark Sky Preserve Nation.
-On 29 September 2022, President Joe Biden announced that the United States would recognize Niue as a sovereign nation.
+On 7 March 2020, the International Dark-Sky Association announced that Niue had become the first entire country to be designated an International Dark Sky Sanctuary.
+On 29 September 2022, President Joe Biden announced that the United States would recognise Niue as a sovereign nation.
+On 25 September 2023, recognition was declared by President Biden and diplomatic relations were established.